h1trust/awesome-hit-rust/README.md

 #### Operating System

 - [12101111-os](https://github.com/12101111/os) - Operating system written in Rust.
 Only support UEFI x86_64.
+- [fbterm](https://github.com/12101111/fbterm) - A terminal emulator for any framebuffer.
+Also contains an abstraction of the framebuffer, which can draw images by pixel.
 - [os-summer](https://github.com/Lincyaw/Rust_os_summer) - A joint project between Tsinghua University and Pengcheng Lab.
 - [xv6-riscv-rust](https://github.com/Jaic1/xv6-riscv-rust) - A project intending to port xv6-riscv using Rust.